How to Thin Paint for Wagner FLEXiO Sprayer

 The paint being used with the iSpray nozzle should not need to be thinned out.

-Actually, you don’t technically have to thin out most paints for the detail finish nozzle, but if you want a perfect fine finish on your furniture, then you will most likely need to thin out your paint at least a little bit.
+Actually, you don’t technically have to thin out most coatings for the Detail Finish nozzle, but if you want a perfectly fine finish on your furniture, then you will most likely need to do at least a little bit of thinning.

 How to Thin Paint for the Wagner FLEXiO Sprayer